-National Planning Policy Guidance (NPPG)
+Planning Practice Guidance (PPG)

-The design section of the NPPG establishes the importance of high quality design as part of wider sustainable development and considerations alongside NPPF policies
+The design section of PPG establishes the importance of high quality design as part of wider sustainable development and considerations alongside NPPF policies

 The guidance states that proposals should be responsive to the local context.
 It is established that highly sustainable, well-designed developments should not be refused where there are concerns about compatibility with existing townscape, unless proposals cause significant impact or material harm to heritage assets.
 Great weight is given to outstanding design quality which raises the local design standard.